amweiss/dark-sky-core/README.md

 ## Usage

 The main class is [`DarkSkyService`](https://github.com/amweiss/dark-sky-core/blob/master/src/DarkSkyCore/Services/DarkSkyService.cs).
 When using it you will need provide your API key after [signing up](https://darksky.net/dev/) for a dev account.
-You can also provide an implementaion of [`IHttpClient`](https://github.com/amweiss/dark-sky-core/blob/master/src/DarkSkyCore/Services/IHttpClient.cs) if you want to replace the default [`ZipHttpClient`](https://github.com/amweiss/dark-sky-core/blob/master/src/DarkSkyCore/Services/ZipHttpClient.cs) for testing or other purposes.
+You can also provide an implementation of [`IHttpClient`](https://github.com/amweiss/dark-sky-core/blob/master/src/DarkSkyCore/Services/IHttpClient.cs) if you want to replace the default [`ZipHttpClient`](https://github.com/amweiss/dark-sky-core/blob/master/src/DarkSkyCore/Services/ZipHttpClient.cs) for testing or other purposes.

 Once you have an instance of the class, use `GetForecast` to use the API.
 The method by default is a [forecast](https://darksky.net/dev/docs/forecast) request.